rancher/k3k/docs/howtos/expose-workloads.md

-# How-to: Expose Workloads Outside the Host Cluster
+# How-to: Expose Workloads Outside the Virtual Cluster

 This guide explains how to expose workloads running in k3k-managed virtual clusters to external networks.
 Behavior varies depending on the operating mode of the virtual cluster.